 A Low User plan is generally suited to people using less electricity than average.
-It’s designed so that the fixed rate is no more than 30 cents a day but the unit rate is higher, which means if you don’t use much electricity you’ll pay less than you would on a Standard User plan.
+It has a lower daily charge but a higher kWh rate, which means that if you don’t use much electricity you’ll pay less than you would on a Standard User plan.
 If you’re living North of Christchurch and are using 8,000 units or less a year you’re classed as a low user.
-Once again, further south and the threshold increases to 9,000 units per year.
-Low Users tend to be households of one or two people living in well insulated, energy efficient houses and/or homes with gas heating or hot water.
+Once again, further south the threshold increases to 9,000 units per year.
+Low users tend to be households of one or two people living in well insulated, energy efficient houses and/or homes with gas heating or hot water.

 If a household uses significantly more or less electricity than the plan that it’s on is designed for, they can very easily end up spending too much money on power.
 The greater the gap between their usage and the threshold between Standard and Low User, the more they’ll be paying unnecessarily.

-To complicate things further (sorry!), changes to your household can easily affect how much electricity you use, and therefore which plan is best suited to your household.
-The most common lifestyle changes we’ve seen that can influence User plan, include flatting, people moving in with parents or grandparents, having a baby and moving house.
-Proactive retailers (like us, we’re proud to say!) should be checking whether or not their customers are on the right plan for their situation.
+Changes to your household can easily affect how much electricity you use, and therefore which plan is best suited to your household.
+The most common lifestyle changes we’ve seen that can influence your user plan include people moving in with parents or grandparents, having a baby and moving house.
+Proactive retailers (like us!) should be checking whether or not their customers are on the right plan for their situation.
 But many don’t, and sometimes plans remain in place for years despite all of life’s changes.
 Understandably, people rarely think to update their plan when their family circumstances change.

 How can I tell what plan I’m on?

 Check your bill.
-If your daily charge is about $0.30 per day then you’re on a Low User plan.
+If your daily charge is about $0.60 per day then you’re on a Low User plan.
 If it’s higher, you’re on a Standard User plan.
-Your bill should tell you what plan you are on, but if it doesn’t, you can contact your electricity retailer to find out.

-I’m on the wrong plan!
-What should I do?!
+OK, I’m on the wrong plan – what should I do?

-First of all, don’t panic.
-Call your electricity provider and let them know.
-It’s important to think about your consumption over the whole year, because you can only change plans once per year at no charge (additional changes will cost you money, regardless of which energy provider you’re with).
+Call us on 0800 435 425 and we’ll get it sorted.
+We’ll check your consumption over the whole year and go from there!
+It’s important to note, too, that you can only change plans once a year at no charge - after that, additional changes will cost you money (regardless of which energy provider you’re with).